MarcpTr/SpringBootTweetArchive/README.md

 # SpringBootTweetArchive
-A Spring Boot and MySQL-based web app that allows users to share tweets in groups, with automatic deletion of inactive groups after one year.
+A Spring Boot and MySQL-based web app that allows users to share tweets in collections, with automatic deletion of inactive collections after one year.

 ## Features

  - **Organization by collections**: Users can store tweets in collections.
- - **Relational Database**: Uses MySQL to manage the data of  tweets and groups.
+ - **Relational Database**: Uses MySQL to manage the data of  tweets and collections.
  - **Automatic Removal of Inactive Collections**: Collections that have had no visits or interaction for a year are automatically deleted.

 ## Database Connection